Table of Contents

 Do Cats Need Eyelashes?

-Secondly, eyelashes also let us know when something is coming towards our eyes.
+- Awareness: Eyelashes also let us know when something is coming toward our eyes.
 The hairs are extremely sensitive and act as an extension of our eyes.
-When we feel something nearby, we can quickly close our eyes shut to prevent whatever was near from poking us in the eye.
+When we feel something nearby, we can quickly close our eyes shut to prevent whatever was near poking us in the eye and causing damage.

 Although most cats technically do have eyelashes, their short length means these two functions aren’t carried out by their lashes.
 But isn’t this dangerous for cats?
 Don’t cats need long and defined eyelashes to help protect their eyes?

-- Whiskers: Whiskers tell a cat when its face is near another object, and can so partially carry out the function of eyelashes but from a much further distance.
+Whiskers tell a cat when its face is near another object, and can so partially carry out the function of eyelashes but from a much further distance.
+In fact, look closely at the location of your cat’s whiskers on their face, and you’ll see several extending above the eye area.
+These are the whiskers responsible for protecting the eyes and ensuring dirt and debris don’t enter.

-- Fur Coats: The fur coats of our felines also offer a first line of defense against dust and dirt.
+The fur coats of our felines are also the first line of defense against dust and dirt.
 The longer your cat’s coat, the harder it is for debris to reach its eyes.
+However, even shorthaired coats do an excellent job at trapping debris.
+As your cat’s face is covered in fur, it protects the eyes from all 360 degrees!
+Their fur coat acts almost as a bumper, keeping the surface of the eyes safe.

-- Third Eyelid: Cats also have a third eyelid which stretches along the surface of their eyeball, cleaning their eye and preventing anything else from getting inside.
+Cats also have a third eyelid which stretches along the surface of their eyeball, cleaning their eye and preventing anything else from getting inside.
+If you aren’t familiar with the third eyelid, it is the thin white layer you might see covering the surface of the eye when your cat first wakes up from a nap.
+Keep reading below for more information on this specialized membrane.

 What Is the Third Eyelid?

 A cat’s whiskers and their fur coats are pretty self-explanatory, yet the third eyelid needs a bit more explaining.
 A third eyelid is scientifically known as a nictitating membrane.
 This is a thin and translucent membrane that sits in the inner corner of your cat’s eyes.
-You may have seen the edge of her third eyelid when she wakes up from a nap or is in a very relaxed state.
+You may see your cat’s third eyelid showing when she wakes up from a nap or is in a very relaxed state.

 However, it can be drawn out to cover her entire eyeball and acts as a layer of protection, preventing any dirt and debris from entering the eye.
 The third eyelid is also well lubricated and can remove any debris from the eyeball.
 It also helps to keep their eyes moist and lubricated, a necessity for healthy eyes and good vision.